jaanga/lib/db/readme.md

 This repository is at an early and volatile stage.
 Not all licensing requirements may have been fully met let alone identified.
 It is the intension of the authors to play fair and all such requirements will either be met or the feature in question will turned off.

 ### Change Log

+2014-03-20 ~ Theo

+* Trying to simplify the dev stream

+2014-03-19 ~ Theo

+* Internal links/hashes in the content div fully operational

 2014-03-17 ~ Theo